Collagen in Skincare

 After the age of 20 collagen production reduces l % per year.

 Collagen creams help by hydrating (moisturizing) the epidermis which tends to firm and revitalise, favours cellular renewal, smooth and plump up the skin by increasing the skins elasticity.
 Help to nourish, repair and tighten the skin as it helps to replenish the skin's own natural collagen making it softer and radiant.
 The main role of collagen creams is to help retain water in the stratum coeum, that is to maintain the epidermis in a normal state of hydration.
-Also collagen is well known for its healing properties!

 Recommended use of collagen skincare products are at any age or as soon as fine lines or wrinkles start to appear!